Modernize Your RFP Process

 If your RFP process hasn’t changed since you owned a flip phone, maybe it’s time to make a change.
 Keep reading to see how you can keep up with current trends modernizing RFPs and include them in your own proposals.

-One of the best things you can do right now is ensure continuity of products and services for clients during COVID-19.
+One of the best things you can do right now is ensure continuity of products and services for clients during the time of Covid.
 Confirm that your project and staffing plans allow for virtual work with the offeror, if needed.
-To create an RFP that’s on-trend, respond with relevant answers that are sensitive to changing COVID-19 needs as employees work from home.
+To create an RFP that’s on-trend, respond with relevant answers that are sensitive to changing Covid needs as employees work from home.
 Always dedicate time in your plans for addressing additional assistance your client may need.
 If you strategize ahead of time, you won’t be scrambling to figure out how you can help later on.

 Of course, extend this same level of flexibility to client communication.
 Make sure you have the technology to communicate long-distance with clients.
 Secure a messaging app where you and your team can quickly exchange messages.
 If you haven’t already, download a teleconferencing app like Zoom as a safe and distance-friendly alternative to in-person meetings.
 Treat virtual communication with the same amount of priority and responsiveness you would if the client was sitting right across from you.